abusufiyanbelif/bmsssolapur-v2/docs/TROUBLESHOOTING.md

 7. For the "Secret value", paste the API key you copied from Google AI Studio.
 8. Click **Create secret** and then **Save**.
 9. The application will automatically redeploy with the new secret.
 The AI features should now work correctly.

----

-## 3. "Could not reach Cloud Firestore backend" or "7 PERMISSION_DENIED" (Deployed App)

-**Error Message:** `Firestore (11.9.0): Could not reach Cloud Firestore backend.`, `Could not refresh access token`, or `7 PERMISSION_DENIED: Missing or insufficient permissions.`

-**Cause:**
-This error means the server environment itself (Firebase App Hosting) doesn't have the necessary permission to access the database (Firestore).
-This is an infrastructure-level permission issue.
-The App Hosting service account needs to be explicitly granted permission to read from and write to the database.

-**Solution:**

-You need to grant the **"Cloud Datastore User"** role to your App Hosting service account.

-1. Go to the **[IAM & Admin page](https://console.cloud.google.com/iam-admin/iam)** in your Google Cloud Console.
-2. Make sure you have selected the correct project (`baitul-mal-connect`).
-3. Find the service account with the name **"Firebase App Hosting compute engine default service account"**.
-Its email will look like `[PROJECT_NUMBER]-compute@developer.gserviceaccount.com`.
-4. Click the **pencil icon** (Edit principal) for that row.
-5. In the slide-out panel, click **+ ADD ANOTHER ROLE**.
-6. In the "Select a role" search box, type **`Cloud Datastore User`**.
-7. Select the **Cloud Datastore User** role from the results.
-8. Click **SAVE**.
-9. The application should now have the correct permissions to access the database.
-The error should resolve within a minute or two.